Skip to main content

 Overview

-Compatibility with existing standards and technologies (OpenAPI, Swagger).
+• Compatibility with industry standards and technologies such as OpenAPI and Swagger.

-This makes it easier to share and integrate APIs.
-It helps collaboration and accelerates software development.
+The API Catalog makes it easier to share and integrate APIs, promoting collaboration and accelerating software development.

-- Create an API through the StackSpot Platform.
+• Create an API using the StackSpot Platform.

 Concepts